 - Unexplained widespread skin pain

-- A red or purplish rash that spreads
+- A red or purple rash that spreads

 - Blisters on your skin and the mucous membranes of the mouth, nose, eyes and genitals